• Contact us

 You must provide information on employer’s national insurance contributions in the a-melding each month in which you specify salary or other benefits on which you calculate employer’s national insurance contributions.

-You must specify employer's national insurance contributions on pension contributions and premiums in the calendar month in which you paid the premium.
+You must specify employer's national insurance contributions on pension contributions and premiums in the calendar month in which you paid the all of the contributions/premium.

 You must specify refunds of sickness benefits etc. giving a reduction in the contribution basis in the calendar month in which you received the refund from NAV.